crossplane/docs/content/master/concepts/managed-resources.md

 `crossplane.io/external-name` annotation.

 {{<hint "tip">}}
-Inspect the external system when resources have a `cannot determine creation result` error.
+If a resource has a `cannot determine creation result` error, inspect the external system.

 Use the timestamp from the `crossplane.io/external-create-pending` annotation to determine when the provider might have leaked a resource.
 Look for resources